animate1978/MB-Lab/docs/getstart.rst

 Getting Started
 ===============

-The user interface is perfectly integrated in Blender and designed to make the modeling process a simple and clear activity.
+The user interface is perfectly integrated in Blender and designed to make the modeling process a simple and clear process.

 .. image:: images/getting_started00.png